Yoshuag11/etherpad-lite/README.md

 Here is a [tutorial](https://web.dev/how-to-use-local-https/) on how to create both the key and certificate required to securely initiate Etherpad.

-Once the aforementioned files are created, they need to be configured in `src/node/utils/Settings.js`, using the exported object `ssl`.
+Once the aforementioned files are created, they need to be configured in `src/node/utils/Settings.js` using the exported object `ssl`, as well in `packages/app/server/index.js`, setting them within the `options` object variable provided to `createServer` contructor method.

 # Description